Vegetable oils and hydrolats

 Hydrolats (floral water)

-An hydrolat (or hydrosol) is an aromatic water that is left over after essential oil distillation.
-They contain lower chemical molecules than essential oils can be thus used by most people.
-They are particularly great for cosmetic usage but can also be used as a complement to essential oils in a aromatherapy treatment.
-They also need to comply to the same quality control as essential oils where essential oils are too strong to apply on certain body area (mucous membrane, eyes, …) or for certain individuals (children, pregnant women, ..)
+An hydrolat (or hydrosol) is the aromatic water that is left over after essential oil distillation.
+It contains lower chemical molecules than essential oils can be used by most people.
+They are particularly great for cosmetic usage but can also be used in cooking or as a complement to essential oils in a aromatherapy treatment – where essential oils are too strong to apply on certain body area (mucous membrane, eyes, …) or for certain individuals (children, pregnant women, ..)
+They also need to comply to the same quality control as essential oils.
 Read more on hydrolats here.